Docstrings

 • order_low::Int: order of the low order cubature.

-• precision::Int: number of significant digits on the node and weight values, 10^-precision give the relative precision of the values.
+• precision::Int: number of significant digits on the node and weight values, 10^-precision gives the approximate relative precision.

 • nodes::Vector{Vector{String}}: the cubature nodes.